clarkfitzg/pems_fd/paper/paper.md

 ## Intro

-The CalTrans PEMS database contains X terabytes of traffic sensor data.

-This paper demonstrates scalable computational techniques for data analysis and

 An inherent problem in understanding the fundamental diagram is that there are very few observations in areas of high density.
 Thus we need to look at all the data to find them when they occur.